 - Put the bottom of the chocolate cupcake in the clear cup.

-- Swirl strawberry cream on top.
+- Swirl strawberry cream (just mix some strawberry jello in with your favorite white frosting) on top.

 - Add top of the chocolate cupcake.